AlexanderFengler/addmtoolbox/README.md

 # Installation

 The following guide is specifically for Mac OS systems.
 Windows systems have not yet been tested.
-On Linux/Ubuntu system, directly follow up with step ***Installing addmtoolbox from github*** as gsl is often/always included in the distribution.
+On Linux/Ubuntu system, directly follow up with step ***Installing addmtoolbox from github*** as gsl is often/always included in the distribution as well as all utilities that you gain on Macs by installing [***Xcode***](https://developer.apple.com/xcode/).

 ## Dependencies
 The ***addmtoolbox*** package depends notably on the ***RcppZiggurat*** package which in turn depends on the ***RcppGSL*** package.
 For the ***RcppGSL*** package to work, we need to install the [***GNU GSL scientific library***](http://www.gnu.org/software/gsl/).